To calculate your expected UCAS points, please use the UCAS Tariff calculator.

 Five GCSEs at grade C/4 or above including Maths, English Language and Science.

-DMM at Extended Diploma level in Biological Science or a health-related course.
+DMM at Extended Diploma level in a Biological Science.
 Other BTEC qualifications in a related biological science will be considered in combination with other qualifications.
+The BTEC Extended Diploma in Sport or Health Care are not eligible unless combined with a suitable level 3 Biology qualification.

 IB Diploma 33 with a 5 in Biology, Physics, Chemistry or Maths at a higher level.